The-Learning-And-Vision-Atelier-LAVA/SMSR/README.md

 - Maintain state-of-the-art performance with significant FLOPs reduction and a speedup on mobile devices.
 - Efficient implementation of sparse convolution based on **original Pytorch APIs** for easier migration and deployment.

-Codes will be released soon.
+Code will be released soon.
 Stay tuned.

 ## Network Architecture